-- An NANP member’s services or counseling will be founded on a legal and practical basis.
+- An NANP member’s services or counseling will be founded on a legal and practical basis in accordance with state and federal laws.
 The member will not voluntarily associate or work with anyone who violates this principle.

 - An NANP member will not exceed their scope of service or practice, either in abilities or by law.

 - An NANP member will not intentionally misrepresent their education or professional credentials nor will they use the term Board Certified in Holistic Nutrition® or BCHN® without the express written permission and approval of NANP.

 - An NANP member will choose whom he or she will serve.
 Having undertaken a client, however, they may not neglect the client unless discharged.
 The member may discontinue service only after giving due notice to the client.

 - An NANP member will seek consultation in doubtful or difficult cases, and whenever it appears that the services of other professionals are warranted to provide more complete or better quality advice.

 - An NANP member will not reveal the confidences entrusted in the course of consultations unless required to do so by law.